eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces.rst

 The evolution of High-Performance Computing (HPC) platforms enables the design and execution of progressively more complex and larger workflow applications in these systems.
 The complexity comes not only from the number of elements that compose a workflow but also from the type of computations performed.
 While traditional HPC workflows include simulations and modelling tasks, current needs require in addition Data Analytic (DA) and artificial intelligence (AI) tasks.

 However, the development of these workflows is hampered by the lack of proper programming models and environments that support the integration of HPC, DA, and AI.
 Each of these workflow phases is developed using dedicated frameworks for the specific problem to solve.
-However, to implement the overall workflow, developers have to deal with programming large glue code to integrate the execution of the different frameworks executions in a single workflow.
+Nevertheless, to implement the overall workflow, developers have to deal with programming large glue code to integrate the execution of the different frameworks executions in a single workflow.

 .. _fig_programming_interfaces:
 .. figure:: Figures/programming_interfaces.png